I was browsing world incarceration and police kill rates when I put out this tweet:

 Before they can take aim at a suspect, police are required by law to identify themselves, issue verbal warnings and shoot into the air.
 If they do fire at a person, they are supposed to aim for non-vital body parts.

-Excerpted from an article at The Libertarian Institute
+Source: The Libertarian Institute